Bruce A. Arrigo Charlotte, NC, USA, University of North Carolina, Charlotte, NC, USA

-Bruce A. Arrigo, Ph.D., is professor of criminology, law, and society and professor of public policy within the Department of Criminal Justice and Criminology at the University of North Carolina, Charlotte.
-In the College of Liberal Arts and Sciences, he holds additional faculty appointments in the Psychology Department and in the Public Policy Program.
-In the College of Health and Human Services, he holds a faculty appointment in the Department of Public Health Sciences.
-Professor Arrigo is also a faculty associate in the Center for Professional and Applied Ethics—a teaching, research, and service unit of the philosophy department, a senior member of the University Honors College, and a faculty affiliate of Wake Forest University’s Bioethics, Health, and Society Program.
+Bruce A. Arrigo, PhD, holds a joint appointment at the University of North Carolina at Charlotte (UNCC).
+He is Professor of Criminology, Law, and Society within the Department of Criminal Justice and Criminology and Professor of Public Policy within the College of Liberal Arts and Science’s interdisciplinary doctoral Program in Public Policy.
+Professor Arrigo holds an additional faculty appointment in the Department of Psychology, and in the College of Health and Human Services, he holds an appointment in the Department of Public Health Sciences.
+He is a faculty associate in the Center for Professional and Applied Ethics—a teaching, research, and service unit of UNCC’s Philosophy Department, a senior member of the University’s Honors College, and a faculty affiliate of Wake Forest University’s Bioethics, Health, and Society Program.